Kylie Ireland

-Kylie Ireland (born May 26, 1970) is an American pornographic actress, film director, producer, publicist, and satellite radio show host.
+Kylie Ireland is an American pornographic actress, film director, producer, publicist, and satellite radio show host.
 She is an inductee into the AVN, XRCO, and NightMoves Halls of Fame.

 Early life and education

-Ireland was born on May 26, 1970, in Longmont, Colorado, a small community outside Denver.
-She grew up a good student until her parents divorced when she was 13.
-At 15, she became rebellious and started taking recreational drugs, until her father sent her to live with her mother, who had remarried, in San Diego, California.
-In San Diego, Ireland returned to getting good grades, graduated high school, and started college, majoring in broadcast journalism.
-While going to high school and college, Ireland worked part-time ordering videos for a chain of video stores, which she credits for learning a lot about pornographic films.
+Ireland was born in Longmont, Colorado, a small community outside Denver.
+While going to high school and college in San Diego, Ireland worked part-time ordering videos for a chain of video stores, which she credits for learning a lot about pornographic films.

 Career

 Ireland returned to Colorado to continue college partially in Boulder, Colorado, partially in Fort Collins, Colorado, and began to dance in a Fort Collins strip club.
 One of her first female lovers was a waitress at the same club who would become the pornographic actress Juli Ashton.

 She entered the pornographic film industry in 1994, through an acquaintance with glamour photographer Warren Tang.
 Her first films were L'il Ms. Behaved, where she performed with Randy West, and Up & Cummers 10, with Jenna Jameson; she started at the same time as Jameson.
 Ireland moved to Los Angeles after her first five films, and performed in a total of 80 films her first year, before returning to Colorado intending to slow down her film work.

 From 1995 to 2000, Ireland performed in exclusive contracts, starring in a few films per year, while traveling across America and Europe, strip tease dancing and promoting her films.
 Her first contract, with Sin City Entertainment, was brief, and ended in a breach of contract small claims court lawsuit which went before Judge Judy on television; Ireland won.
 That was followed by a five-year contract with VCA Pictures.
 Ireland served as VCA's Director of Publicity from 1999 to 2000, before returning to performing freelance.
 Demonstrating that no hard feelings remained about the lawsuit, she had a one-month stint as Director of Publicity for Sin City in April 2003.
 In 1996, during her time at VCA, Ireland returned to her natural red hair.